Feel like visiting Zurich? Catch a train there as we did with Eurail.com! We know you are going to love it.

-For those of you that don’t know, Zurich is located at the northern shore of Lake Zurich with an amazing view from the Alps in the distance.
+For those of you that don’t know, Zurich is located on the northern shore of Lake Zurich with an amazing view from the Alps in the distance.
 The city is constantly voted as one of the best to live in the world and you are going to see why when you walk along the beautiful small roads.

 Six Hours in Zurich – A Walking Tour

-Your walk start at Zurich Hauptbahnhof.
+Your walk starts at Zurich Hauptbahnhof.
 If you got to the city by train, you are already there.
 If you got by plane, we hope you manage to get there as well.
 This is your gate to Zurich and where we are going to end the walk as well.
-Six hours in Zurich might be a lot but there are so many things to see in the city that you won’t even realize that time has passed.
+Six hours in Zurich might be a lot, but there are so many things to see in the city that you won’t even realize that time has passed.

 To make everything a little bit easier, we created this simple map showing you the route we are going to through in our six hours in Zurich.

-Lets start our walking tour around Zurich!
+Let’s start our walking tour around Zurich!

 After a few more blocks, pay attention to the left side of the road.
 There you will see Rennweg with a beautiful clock on a tower further away.
-Go on this direction!
+Go in this direction!
 Two more blocks and continue walking on Fortunagasse.
 This is how we get to Lindenhof.

-Lindenhof is the historical site of a roman castle that, a long time ago, used to overlook the lake.
-Later, it was the site of the Carolingian Kaiserpfalz and, today, is where you come to take the best panoramic pictures from Zurich.
+Lindenhof is the historical site of a Roman castle that, a long time ago, used to overlook the lake.
+Later, it was the site of the Carolingian Kaiserpfalz and, today is where you come to take the best panoramic pictures from Zurich.

-We stood in the bridge between the two churches for a while watching boats go by and trying to take pictures of everything around us.
+We stood on the bridge between the two churches for a while watching boats go by and trying to take pictures of everything around us.
 The water there is so clear that you wonder how can it be.

 Taking pictures and walking around Zurich can work up a hunger in some and this is what happened to us.
-During our short six hours in Zurich, we knew we didn’t want to spend that much money but we wanted to have a great time there.
+During our short six hours in Zurich, we knew we didn’t want to spend that much money, but we wanted to have a great time there.

-This is how we found Tibits, a vegetarian restaurant with awesome food, great staff and beautiful atmosphere.
-All this with fast free wifi.
+This is how we found Tibits, a vegetarian restaurant with awesome food, great staff, and beautiful atmosphere.
+All this with fast, free wifi.
 What else can you want in a place?

 Don’t get too carried away at the flea market and try to find your way into Schanzengrabenpromenade.
-This idyllic promenade in the middle of Zurich is where the city fortifications used to be.
+This pleasant promenade in the middle of Zurich is where the city fortifications used to be.
 But, since 1984, it became an idyllic pedestrian zone where we even saw some people doing stand up paddling.

 Enjoy the walk close to the water until you find the Old Botanical Garden on the right side of the street.
 The Old Botanical Garden is, nowadays, one of the last remains of the Baroque fortifications of Zurich.